Vertigo ICD 10: Medical Billing & Coding Guide

 Revolution in the healthcare industry is a fact and oncology medical billing is at the center of the revolution.
 The demand to have accurate and efficient billing processes has never been greater even as the treatment of cancer is becoming more complex and specialized.
 The practice in the oncology field is being transformed by technology in terms of their ability to manage their revenue cycles, minimize errors and remain in line with constantly changing regulations.

-The Evolution of Oncology Medical Billing
+Understanding the Complexity of Oncology Medical Billing

 Key Technologies Revolutionizing Oncology Medical Billing

-Electronic Health Records Integration:
+Electronic Health Records Integration

 With the implementation of billing systems in combination with Electronic Health Records (EHR), numerous data entry errors that had long been part of oncology medical billing have been eliminated.
 Practices would have reduced claim rejections and an expedited payment cycle when the information in clinical documentation is smoothly transferred to billing codes.